 Provider: In-Network Provider: Out-of-Network Payment: No charge.
 Payment: You pay 100% of billed charges.
-Your payment will not be applied toward the Deductible or the Out- of-Pocket Maximum.
+Your payment will not be applied toward the Deductible or the Out-of-Pocket Maximum.
+Limite within air months of and at lac act and vioit during the first three months of life

 Limit: within six months of age, at least one visit during the first three months of life with an opportunity to choose up to three more visits